 You’ve probably seen the stats, but just as a reminder:

-- Microsoft research found that by the time they’re in college, 58% of female students believe that jobs requiring programming and coding are “not for them”
+- Microsoft found that 58% of female university students believe that jobs requiring programming and coding are “not for them”

-- A girl guiding survey in the UK found that fewer than 10% of girls aged 7 to 10 said they would choose a career as an engineer or scientist
+- A UK survey found fewer than 10% of girls aged 7-10 preferred a career as an engineer or scientist

 - Only 1.4% of Nobel Physics Prize winners have been female

 Moreover, the absence of women in STEM careers has a global impact, as The World Bank points out in this blog post:

 ‘The fact that women are not entering these fields of study or working in these sectors and occupations means that talent is misused and that economics are less productive than they could be.’– The World Bank